d12frosted/elpa-mirror/stable-melpa/makefile-executor-readme.txt

   '`C-c C-d'` in `makefile-mode` when 'makefile-executor-mode'` is enabled.
 - Calculation of variables et.c.; $(BINARY) will show up as what it evaluates to.
-- If `projectile' is installed, execution from any buffer in a project.
-If more than one is found, an interactive prompt for one is shown.
-This is added to the `projectile-commander' on the 'm' key.
+- Via `project.el', execution from any buffer in a project.
+  If more than one makefile is found, an interactive prompt for one is shown.
+  If `projectile' is installed, this is added to the `projectile-commander' on the 'm' key.

 To enable it, use the following snippet to add the hook into 'makefile-mode':